GlobalDataJustice/globaldatajustice.github.io/media.md

 ---

 We are occasionally interviewed or asked to contribute our ideas to non-academic outlets and initiatives:
+- __23/04/20__: Linnet Taylor joined a [panel discussion](https://mooreinstitute.ie/2020/04/24/video-of-the-covid-19-response-webinar-data-ethics-and-the-covid-19-crisis/) hosted by the Moore Institute (National University of Ireland) on data, ethics and the COVID-19 crisis
-- __15/04/20__ Linnet Taylor participated in a [webinar](https://www.adalovelaceinstitute.org/beyond-the-exit-strategy-ethical-uses-of-data-driven-technology-in-the-fight-against-covid-19/) organized by the Ada Lovelace Institute on ethical uses of data-driven technology in the fight against COVID-19
+- __15/04/20__: Linnet Taylor participated in a [webinar](https://www.adalovelaceinstitute.org/beyond-the-exit-strategy-ethical-uses-of-data-driven-technology-in-the-fight-against-covid-19/) organized by the Ada Lovelace Institute on ethical uses of data-driven technology in the fight against COVID-19
 - __29/01/20__: Linnet Taylor was quoted extensively in The New Humanitarian's [exposé](https://www.thenewhumanitarian.org/investigation/2020/01/29/united-nations-cyber-attack) on a cyber attack targeting the UN
 - __03/12/19__:  Hellen Mukiri-Smith was interviewed by The Institute on Statelessness and Inclusion [on the controversy surrounding Kenya's National Integrated Identity Management System, its impact on rights and citizenship](https://mailchi.mp/41f0f6c9898a/monthly-bulletin-december-2019) as well as in their [2019 Year in Review](https://mailchi.mp/d43d8cdeaf66/2019-year-in-review)
 - __07/07/19__: Shaz Jameson contributed to LawTech.Asia's [response](https://lawtech.asia/lawtech-asias-response-to-public-consultation-on-model-ai-governance-framework/) to the Singaporean Public Consulation on the AI Model Governance Framework